LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 ### Transferring data to Radio

-There are two mechanisms that can be used when connecting your computer to the radio.
+The CPS must be used to install the firmare and also to read and write the codeplug, and write the satellite data, voice prompts and DMR ID database.

 1. Firmware upgrade.
   * Get the radio into firmware update mode by:

     * Holding down the two buttons indicated below (**S1**,**Fn**) and turn the radio on.

       * Radioddity GD-77 or GD-77s or the TYT MD-760 or MD-730:
         * Hold down the **two small buttons** next to the PTT button.
-      * Baofeng DM-1801 Version 1 or DM-1801A - Version 1 only or DM-860:
+      * Baofeng DM-1801 or DM-1801A or DM-860:
         * Hold down the **two small buttons** under the PTT button.
       * Baofeng RD-5R or DM-5R Tier2:
         * The Orange **S1** (Call) and Black Fn (**Moni** or **S2**) buttons (either side of the PTT).